What is a Victim Impact Statement?

 Your impact statement can be submitted in a variety of formats.
 If you cannot be present in court, you can write out your statement for the judge to read.

 What happens to my written Victim Impact Statement after I send it to the District Attorney’s office?

 First, a Victim Witness Advocate from our Victim Witness Assistance Center will review it to see if there are any immediate issues, they may assist you with.
-Next, the statement will be brought to the attention of the Deputy District Attorney handling your case.
-It will be kept in the case file and taken into consideration when deciding on the best outcome.
+Next, the statement will be uploaded to the case file and brought to the attention of the Deputy District Attorney handling your case.

 What should a Victim Impact Statement include?

 A brief summary of the harm or trauma suffered by the victim as a result of the crime.
 An effective statement is approximately 3-5 minutes in length.

 - A summary of the economic loss or damage suffered by the victim as a result of the crime.
 Include requests for restitution for out-of-pocket expenses.

 - On homicide cases: highlights about the victim.
 Their past accomplishments, hopes for the future, and what the crime has done to curtail these activities.

 - The overall impact the crime has had on the victim and family.